Erik Jones

 Erik Benjamin Jones (born May 30, 1996) is an American professional stock car racing driver.
 He competes full-time in the NASCAR Cup Series, driving the No. 43 Toyota Camry XSE for Legacy Motor Club.

 His nicknames are EJ, his initials, and That Jones Boy, given to him by announcer Ken Squier.
 Until 2021, Jones had spent his entire NASCAR and ARCA career with Toyota, and while in their driver development program, he won the 2015 NASCAR Camping World Truck Series championship.
-He would return to Toyota's NASCAR program in 2023 when Legacy Motor Club would switch their manufactural allegiance to them.
-He won the 2022 Southern 500 over Denny Hamlin.
+He would return to Toyota's NASCAR program in 2024 when Legacy Motor Club would switch their manufactural allegiance to them.